phplucidframe/phplucidframe/CONTRIBUTING.md

 - Create a **topic/feature** branch from where you want to base your work.
 This is usually the **dev** branch: `$ git checkout -b myfeature dev`
 - For bug fixes, create a branch from master `$ git checkout -b mybugfix master`.
-- Only target release branches if you are certain your fix must be on that branch.
 - Better avoid working directly on the master branch, to avoid conflicts if you pull in updates from origin.
 - Make commits using descriptive commit messages and reference the #issue number (if any).
 - Push your changes to a topic branch in your fork of the repository.